The inference cost crisis — audited and addressed.

 Quality-gated optimization

-- Cost and quality monitoring dashboard with alerting
+- Cost and quality monitoring dashboard with alerting on regression

 How much can we realistically reduce AI costs?